-Also on the same day the waxing gibbous Moon reaches apogee, (greatest distance from Earth), on Wednesday October 17th.
-At that time the Moon will more or less be at a distance of 31.69 Earth diameters, (251,175 miles (404,227 km), from the Earth.
+Our Moon reaches apogee, (greatest distance from Earth), on Wednesday November 14th.
+At that time the Moon will more or less be at a distance of 31.70 Earth diameters 404,341 km (251,246 miles) from the Earth.

-Does our Moon actually go around the Earth as many graphics show?
+Does our Moon actually go around the Earth?
 From our perspective on the Earth the Moon appears to circle around the Earth.
 However, in reality, the Moon orbits the Sun together with the Earth*

 Read this very informative article about the Earth-Moon system and their orbital motions, written by Joe Hanson.
 “Do We Orbit the Moon?”